neuronsimulator/ringtest/README.md

 ## Introduction

-This tutorial shows how to build simple network model using [NEURON](https://www.neuron.yale.edu/neuron/) and simulating it using [CoreNEURON](https://github.com/BlueBrain/CoreNeuron).
+This tutorial shows how to build a simple network model using [NEURON](https://www.neuron.yale.edu/neuron/) and simulating it using [CoreNEURON](https://github.com/BlueBrain/CoreNeuron).

 ## Features
 Type of simulations currently supported by CoreNEURON :